 Sailing: Current

-What happens to the currents?
+What about the currents?

 Current data is usually displayed on instruments as “Direction and Speed”.
 However, to calculate currents we need geographic position data or a GPS.